munificent/craftinginterpreters/book/parsing-expressions.md

     </aside>

-*   **It must not crash or hang.** Syntax errors are a fact of life and language tools have to be robust in the face of them.
+*   **Avoid crashing or hanging.** Syntax errors are a fact of life, and language tools have to be robust in the face of them.
 Segfaulting or getting stuck in an infinite loop isn't allowed.
 While the source may not be valid *code*, it's still a valid *input to the parser* because users use the parser to learn what syntax is allowed.

 Those are the table stakes if you want to get in the parser game at all, but you really want to raise the ante beyond that.
 A decent parser should: